What is inclusive writing?

 3) Third principle Avoid using the words "man" and "woman", preferring more universal terms.

-Even so, inclusive writing still meets with a great deal of reticence.
-This is particularly true of some defenders of the French language, who believe that words interspersed with dots make sentences unreadable.
+Even so, inclusive writing still gives rise to a great deal of reticence.
+In particular, some defenders of the French language believe that words interspersed with dots make sentences unreadable.
 For others, this form of writing cannot be used orally, and therefore makes no sense in writing.
 Nevertheless, inclusive writing, which is not compulsory, is strongly encouraged by the Haut Conseil à l'égalité entre les femmes et les hommes, which has even published a "guide pour une communication publique sans stéréotype de sexe".
 In fact, France is leading the resistance, as in many Western countries, gender-inclusive language has been a concern for some thirty years.

 Back to blog